cloudevents/spec/cloudevents/extensions/opcua.md

 - Description: Links dataset message to the current version of the metadata.
 Contains value from `MajorVersion` of [Data Set Message Header](https://reference.opcfoundation.org/Core/Part14/v105/docs/7.2.5.4#Table164) field `MetaDataVersion`.
 - Constraints
-  - OPTIONAL
-  - MAY be omitted if `dataschema` is used
+  - OPTIONAL but MUST NOT be present if `dataschema` is used

 ### opcuametadataminorversion